Generalized forms of types N = 1, 2 and higher gauge theory

-A key result is that the basis can always be chosen such that $\underline{d}\xi^i$ takes a canonical form.
-For $N=2$, two key results are known in \cite{2007 R3}. \begin{proposition} Within any locally contractible domain, there exists a canonical basis $\xi^i$ such that $\underline{d} \xi^i = 0$. \end{proposition}
+A key result is that one can always choose a basis in which $\underline{d}\xi^i$ assumes a canonical form.
+For $N=2$, two canonical forms are established in Ref.~\cite{2007R3}. \begin{proposition} Within any locally contractible domain, there exists a canonical basis $\xi^i$ such that $\underline{d} \xi^i = 0$. \end{proposition}

-\begin{proposition} Within any locally domain, there exists a canonical basis $\xi^i$ such that $\underline{d} \xi^i = \delta^i_m k$ for $m=1$ or $2$ and $k\neq 0$. \end{proposition} While Ref. \cite{2007 R3} explicitly presents only the $m=1$ case, the result for $m=2$ can be derived using a similar argument.
-It should be noted that such canonical bases are not unique; complete proofs are provided in the reference.
+\begin{proposition} Within any locally domain, there exists a canonical basis $\xi^i$ such that $\underline{d} \xi^i = \delta^i_m k$ for $m=1$ or $2$ and $k\neq 0$. \end{proposition} Although Ref.~\cite{2007R3} treats explicitly only the case $m=1$, the case $m=2$ follows by an analogous argument.
+Note that such canonical bases are not unique; complete proofs are given in Ref.~\cite{2007R3}.

-The corresponding analysis for $N=1$ follows directly from the preceding discussion.
-In analogy with the $N=2$ case, a canonical basis satisfying $\underline{d}\xi=0$ is not unique.
-However, a basis satisfying $\underline{d}\xi=k$ for a constant $k$ is unique.
-This uniqueness property ensures that for $N=1$, the definitions of the Lie derivative, duality, codifferential, and Laplacian on a manifold endowed with a metric are unequivocally fixed relative to this canonical basis \cite{2002 NR, 2003 R1}.
+The corresponding analysis for $N=1$ is immediate from the preceding discussion.
+As in the $N=2$ case, a canonical basis with $\underline{d}\xi=0$ is not unique, whereas a basis satisfying $\underline{d}\xi=k$ for a constant $k$ is unique.
+This uniqueness ensures that, for $N=1$, the induced definitions of the Lie derivative, duality, codifferential, and Laplacian (on a manifold equipped with a metric) are unambiguously fixed relative to this canonical basis \cite{2002NR,2003R1}.